 COVID-19 and Relying On The “Force Majeure” Clause

-Much social and economic disruption has been caused by the declaration of COVID-19 as a global pandemic, particularly in supply chains, business operations, and sales.
+The COVID-19 global pandemic has caused social and economic disruption.
 As a result, many individuals and businesses have found that they are struggling to fulfill their existing contractual obligations and have looked to their contracts to see if they may rely on a “force majeure” clause due to COVID-19-related restrictions.

 What is a Force Majeure Clause?